 Our current season of meetings continues as listed below.
 Offers to present shows either in London or Stafford are always welcome.
 If you can help please contact Adrian Palmer at email@example.com or 07774 859871 to discuss.
-Both digital and slide presentations are welcome.
-Please note we currently have an urgent need for a London speaker in June 2019 (preferably a digital presentation) and there are also vacant slots in spring 2020.
+Both digital and slide presentations are equally acceptable

-Thursday 11th July: These are the days!
-A return of the ‘Those were the days’ feature featuring both slides and digital, ancient and modern.
-Expect to see several presenters showing Mexico, USA, India and more.
+Thursday 11th July: Several presenters These are the days!
+A return of the ‘Those were the days’ feature from an earlier era.
+A variety of slide and digital presentations, ancient and modern.
+Expect to see a number of presenters showing Mexico, USA, India and more.

 This is the last London show of the season - after the traditional summer break in August meetings restart in September.

 Thursday 12th September: Robin Gibbons Locomotives of China - the Foreign Steam Locos.
 A digital presentation.
 Robin’s previous visit concentrated on China’s most numerous steam locomotive in all its nuances, the standard QJ mixed traffic 2-10-2.
 This time attention turns to the wide variety of motive power that were imported up until the middle of the 20th Century.